jp-corsi/magic_fitness/README.md

-Landing page for our AI based fitness application for the Olrando Magic Innovation Challenge.
+Landing page for our AI based fitness application for the Orlando Magic Innovation Challenge.
 Created in ~24hrs.